 Removing product, product-category from WooCommerce URLs

-Permalink Manager offers a convenient way to handle this.
-It allows you to safely modify or remove URL bases directly from the admin dashboard, without causing broken links or 404 errors.
+Permalink Manager allows you to remove or change the /product/ and /product-category/ bases in WooCommerce URLs directly from your WordPress dashboard without broken links or 404 errors.

 Remove product, product-category from WooCommerce URLs

 Permalink Manager allows you to customize WooCommerce permalinks directly from the WordPress admin dashboard, without writing any PHP code.
-The configiration process is simple, and it usually takes only a few clicks.
+The configuration process is simple, and it usually takes only a few clicks.

 Step 1: Open Permastructures Editor